-Tonga has not yet signed or ratified the Treaty on the Prohibition of Nuclear Weapons (TPNW).
+Tonga has acceded to the Treaty on the Prohibition of Nuclear Weapons (TPNW), and will be legally bound by it from 5 October 2026.

 National position

-Tonga has abstained from voting on an annual UN General Assembly resolution since 2020 that welcomes the adoption of the TPNW and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.
+Since 2024, Tonga has voted in favour of an annual UN General Assembly resolution that welcomes the adoption of the TPNW and calls upon all states to sign, ratify, or accede to it “at the earliest possible date”.
+From 2020 to 2023, it abstained from voting on the resolution.

 TPNW negotiations